delta/dwoc-faq/mentor/why-dwoc.guide.md

 Delta Winter of Code receives 400+ registrations every edition.
 This is our first time opening mentorship to external organizations.

 - After your project gets selected, it will be showcased on our site.
-It will help your project
+This will help to,
-   - get required features added,
+   - Add required features to your project(s),
-   - issues discovered, and
+   - Raise new issues, and
-   - give you experience in managing a project in a larger scale.
+   - Give you experience in managing a project in a larger scale.

 - There are numerous benefits to making a project open-source, some of which are explained at https://opensource.google/docs/why